 Media Streamer Boxes (Internet TV Units)

-Best: Roku 3 $100 [Amazon] or Roku 4 $130 [Amazon].
+Best: Roku Streaming Stick+ $50 [Amazon].
+Menu is most customizable.
 Most should get the Roku as it has over 750 channels – (Netflix, Hulu Plus, Amazon Instant Video, VUDU, HBO GO, Spotify, Epix) and Free Channels (such as Crackle, Pandora, Vimeo and Disney), Comes with a Remote (but can use Android/iOS device as remote also with Roku app, can only stream photos/music from app, not video).
-Note that some cheaper Rokus are only 720p (HD is 720p, XD is 1080p).
-However, no Youtube or iTunes compatibility.
 Most content than any other platform, however a little slower.
-The Roku 4 only does 4k over the Roku 3, and there may be soon-ish upgrades to the Roku 4 (ie if HDR), so the extra $30 is worth if you’re already 4k (and the competition doesn’t have 4k yet), but otherwise it might be better to get the Roku 3 and upgrade later to a future gen Roku.
+The non-Plus Roku is slightly cheaper ($40) but does not have 4k capability.

-Apple TV $100 (2015 Version) [eBay] (not 4k, is better if you have Apple Devices as its Airplay can stream video, photos and audio from your Apple devices ie iPad iPhone to the TV with iTunes media/movies).
+Apple TV 4k $100 [Amazon, eBay] Is better if you have Apple Devices as its Airplay can stream video, photos and audio from your Apple devices ie iPad iPhone to the TV with iTunes media/movies).
 There are many more apps equipped to stream to Apple TV than to cast to Chromecast.
 Airplay, However, only works on iOS devices.
 Allows for “Mirroring” – share your Mac’s screen to your TV.
 (Netflix, Hulu Plus, HBO Go, ESPN, MLB.TV) with Free Channels (Youtube, Vimeo) Comes with a Remote

 Substitute: Game console – Can also stream content through a PS3, Xbox 360 or Wii U, but these devices are expensive for that sole purpose $200-$400